 This interactive class addresses dog safety with babies and children.
 A professional dog trainer presents advice about helping your dog adjust to a new baby.
 Learn how to avoid and correct behavioral issues with your dog that might put your baby at risk for harm.

-$40 fee includes backpack, materials, pizza lunch & snacks.
+$40 fee includes backpack, materials, pizza lunch and snacks.

 Learn how to save a life.
 This American Heart Association class teaches the lifesaving skills of adult hands-only CPR, child CPR with breaths, infant CPR and relief of choking in adults, children and infants.
 This class is ideal for new parents, grandparents, babysitters and anyone interested in learning how to save a life.
 This is not a certification class.

-A group for expectant moms, new moms and their babies (infants up to 6 months of age).
-New Mommy 101 provides a relaxed setting to meet other new moms.
+These groups provide a relaxed setting for expectant moms, new moms and their babies to meet.
 Facilitated by a childbirth educator, new moms have an opportunity to talk to one another, ask questions and get advice on parenting and newborn care.
-This group also includes a special question-and-answer time with a certified lactation consultant.
+These groups also have a special question-and-answer time with a certified lactation consultant.
+New Mommy 101 is for mothers with infants up to 6 months old.
+New Mommy 201 is for mothers with babies 6 months and older.

 Car seat checks